hweltzien/Payroll-Tracker/README.md

 # Employee Payroll Tracker Starter Code
 ## Description
-After utilizing web-based resources and instructional support...

-I learned how to ...
+After utilizing web-based resources and instructional support, this assignment demonstrates my initial understanding and working knowledge of JavaScript.
+I learned how to acquire user input, store captured data and generate an array.
+I converted string data to numeric data before calculating the average.
+I also entered a calculation in order to generate a random value from the array.

 ## Table of Contents